noamgariani11/picoCTF-2024-Writeup/General Skills/Binary-Search.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-binary-search).
+It also has a dedicated [Binary Search Tree tool](https://picoctfsolutions.com/tools/binary-search-tree) that walks you through the challenge visually.

+The `challenege.zip` contains [guessing_game.sh](https://picoctfsolutions.com/picoctf-2024-binary-search/guessing_game.sh) which shows how the game works once you connect via SSH.

 SSH into the challenge based on the instructions in the description.

 Welcome to the Binary Search Game! <br>